-To send a one-off position report, press and hold the UP ▲ key for 5 seconds.
-The screen will wake up and a countdown will be displayed to confirm that the position is being sent.
+To send a one-off position report, press and hold the UP key for 5 seconds. the screen will wake up and a countdown will be displayed to confirm that the position is being sent

-To send an alert message:
+To send an ALERT message Step 2 of 2:

-Lift the flap at the bottom of the tracker, and hold down the red alert button for 5 seconds 2.
-The screen will say 'Sending Alert...' - ensure that the unit has the best view of the sky possible and leave until the green LED stops flashing.
+Lift the flap at the bottom of the tracker and hold down the RED ALERT BUTTON (2) for 5 seconds

+The screen will say 'Sending Alert...'
+Ensure that the YB3 Tracker has the best view of the sky possible and leave until the GREEN LED stops flashing.
 You can repeat this process.

-To charge:
+To charge the YB3 Tracker:

-If you need to charge the tracker, simply unscrew the cap covering the USB port on the bottom of the unit 3 and plug into the USB charger.
-A red LED will turn on when the unit is charging.
-After charging, check that the USB cap is done back up again very tightly to ensure the unit remains fully waterproof.
+If you need to charge the tracker, simply unscrew the cap covering the USB port on the bottom of the tracker (3) and plug in the USB charger lead.
+A RED LED will turn on when the unit is charging.
+After charging check that the USB cap is done up very tightly to ensure the tracker remains waterproof.